Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

 Let $\Sigma$ be a hyperbolic surface with cusps.
 Let $D=\overline{\Sigma} \cup -\overline{\Sigma}$ be the closed surface obtained by compactifying $\Sigma$ along its cusps, then doubling across the resulting boundary components.
 The key observation here is that for the geodesic flow on $D$, the hyperbolic set of orbits staying within $\Sigma$ is orbit equivalent to the hyperbolic set of nonwandering points on $\Sigma$ by $\Omega$-stability, which in turn is implied by Axiom A and the no cycle property in this case (see \cite{Sma67}).

-Thus let $c \in D$ be a filling collection of curves which contains the curve $\partial \overline{\Sigma}$ we doubled across, and for which there are no double points and the complementary regions $D \backslash \backslash c$ are $(n \geq 4)$-gons.
+Thus let $c \in D$ be a filling collection of curves which contains $\partial \overline{\Sigma}$, and for which there are no triple intersections and the complementary regions $D \cut c$ are $(n \geq 4)$-gons.
 Perform the construction for this $c \subset D$ to get the reduced flow graph which encodes a Markov partition for the geodesic flow on $T^1 D$.